 You just need 3 ingredients and with the time it takes to reach pressure and naturally release the pressure it is done in about 20 minutes flat!

 This is what you’ll need to make this easy Instant Pot ham recipe

-- Quarter of a ham – near the holidays they typically come in half hams but in my 6 qt Instant Pot that wouldn’t fit, a quarter fit perfect
+- Quarter of a ham – Near the holidays you typically find bone in ham cut in half.
+In my 6 quart Instant Pot that wouldn’t fit.

 - Brown sugar